 Available-for-sale securities are those which are neither trading nor held-to-maturity.
 ESF's Other FCDAs and Investment Securities are classified as available-for-sale.
 Available-for-sale securities are recorded at fair value.
-Unrealized holding gains and losses on available-for-sale securities, including amounts related to foreign currency valuation, are excluded from earnings and are reported as a separate component of accumulated other comprehensive income until realized.
+Unrealized holding gains and losses on available-for-sale securities, including amounts related to foreign currency valuation, are excluded from earnings and are reported as a separate component of accumulated other comprehensive income until realized or deemed to be other than temporary.
 Realized gains and losses from the sale of available-for-sale securities are determined on a specific-identification basis.